Chapter 8: Complicity

 “Check them again.”

 Lev did not argue.
-He crossed to the bleed valve array — six valves in a row, brass handles worn smooth by a thousand hands — and checked each one.
-The motions were precise, methodical.
+He crossed to the bleed valve array — six valves in a row, brass handles worn smooth — and checked each one.
+Precise, methodical.
 Haddon had taught him.

 The work was real.
 The valve threading was real, and the bleed checks were real, and the ration packs Haddon brought down from the surface — the extra one he put in Lev’s locker because the boy was twenty and thin and sent half his wages to his mother.
-As long as he was inside the work, the arrangement was outside, and the wall between them held.
+As long as he was inside the work, the arrangement was outside.

 “Valves are clean,” Lev said.
 “All six seated.”